daniellmorris/massive-js/README.md

 <img src="http://rob.conery.io/img/2015/03/massive-logo.png" width=450 />

 ## CHANGES BY DANIEL MORRIS ##
 All I changed was removing 'ONLY' from updates and deletes.
 This is useful for working with table partitioning.
+Our needs to require us to use only for any statements.
+Also I believe that in v3 the massive js team has mad so using ONLY is an optional thing for updates but I will have to check.
+We have yet to make the switch so this is necisary for us"

 ## Massive 2.0: A Postgres-centric Data Access Tool